How did the Wear2Start Society start?

 What kind of volunteering opportunities are available?
 What kind of commitment is required?

 There is a wide range of opportunities to help Wear2Start help women in need.
 You could spend a few hours a week sorting clothes and dressing clients or sign up to work at one-time events such as clothing sales or serve on our board of directors.
 Board members devote about five hours a month to meetings, preparation and consultation.
 They serve for two years and cannot exceed three consecutive terms.
-Volunteers who work in the boutique are asked to commit to about five each week.
+Volunteers who work in the boutique are asked to commit to about five hours each week.
 The boutique is generally open for clients 10 a.m. to 3 p.m. three days a week.
-From time to time, when the need arises, the boutique is open in the evenings.
-When Wear2Start Society is in need of volunteers, we post a notice on our Facebook page and in the News & Events section of this website.
+When Wear2Start Society is in need of volunteers, we post a notice on our Facebook page and in the News & Events section of this website as well as on the Volunteer Victoria website.

 To inquire about volunteering, please send us an email about how you would like to help.